 - Place one hand on your chest

-- Place the other hand on your belly
+- Place the other hand on your abdomen

 - Take deep, slow breaths.
 Breathe in through the nose and then exhale slowly through your lips.